This post contains affiliate links.

 TRANSITIONING TO A NEW FOOD

-If you plan to change your dog’s food, allow one week to transition to the new food.
+If you do plan to change your dog’s food, allow one week to transition to the new food.
 Abruptly transitioning to a new food can cause an upset stomach and diarrhea.
 These symptoms can cause dehydration.

 To transition, mix your dog’s current food with its new food.
 Over seven days slowly decrease the amount of the current dog food and increase the amount of the new dog food.